fynnfluegge/codeqai/README.md

 the configuration process is initiated, where the embeddings and llms can be chosen.

 > [!IMPORTANT]
-> If you want to change the embeddings model in the configuration later, make sure to delete the old files from `~/.cache/codeqai`.
+> If you want to change the embeddings model in the configuration later, delete the cached files in `~/.cache/codeqai`.
 > Afterwards the vector store files are created again with the recent configured embeddings model.
 This is neccessary since the similarity search does not work if the models differ.

 ## 🌐 Remote models